Winifred Atwell: Life in the UK

-Atwell's peak was the second half of the 1950s, during which her concerts drew standing room only crowds in Europe and Australasia.
+Atwell's peak was in the second half of the 1950s, during which her concerts drew standing-room-only crowds in Europe and Australasia.
 She played three Royal Variety Performances, appeared in every capital city in Europe, and played for over twenty million people.
 At a private party for Queen Elizabeth II, she was called back for an encore by the monarch herself, who requested "Roll Out the Barrel".
-She became a firm television favourite.
-She had her own series in Britain.
-The first of these was Bernard Delfont Presents The Winifred Atwell Show.
+Atwell became a firm television favourite and had her own series in Britain.
+The first of them was Bernard Delfont Presents The Winifred Atwell Show.
 It ran for ten episodes on the new ITV network from 21 April to 23 June 1956, and the BBC picked up the series the following year.
 On a third triumphal tour of Australia, she recorded her own Australian television series, screened in 1960–1961.
-Her career earned her a fortune, and would have extended further to the US but for issues of race.
-Her breakthrough appearance was to have been on The Ed Sullivan Show in 1956, but on arrival in America she was confronted with problems of selling the show in the south with a British-sounding black woman.
-The appearance was never recorded.
+During her career she earned a fortune, and her fame would have extended to the US but for the obstacles caused by racial segregation.
+Her breakthrough appearance was to have been on The Ed Sullivan Show in 1956, but on arrival in America she was confronted with problems of selling the show in the South with a British-sounding black woman.
+Her appearance was never recorded.
+She did, however, have a guest appearance on the Arthur Godfrey show two years later.

+Atwell was also a skilled interpreter of classical music.
+On 1 and 2 December 1954, at London's Kingsway Hall, with the London Philharmonic Orchestra conducted by Stanford Robinson, she made one of the first stereo classical recordings in the UK of a major repertoire work, the Piano Concerto in A minor, Op.
+16, by Grieg.
+The two-channel version, engineered by Decca's Roy Wallace, appears not to have been released, but a transfer of the Decca LP (mono) LF1206 has been produced and issued by Pristine Audio as an available download.
+Another Decca recording by Atwell is George Gershwin's Rhapsody in Blue with Ted Heath's band, which contained an arrangement in the Glenn Miller style of the slow section.